2024-2025 Course Catalog

 • HIST 295: Nationalism in the Modern World

 (Note: EAST courses listed above may satisfy either this requirement or the elective requirement, but not both.)
-Courses in other disciplines than those listed can also fulfill this requirement.
-Students should consult with the East Asian studies program director to select a course appropriate to their interests.
-See the East Asian studies Advising page for additional course suggestions.
+Courses in other disciplines than those listed above may also fulfill this requirement.
+Students should consult with the East Asian Studies program director to select a course appropriate to their interests.

 6. EAST 699: Independent Study in East Asian Studies (6 units) or other 600-level course with approval of the East Asian studies program director, resulting in the completion of a substantial research paper or project.
 Students should consult with their East Asian studies faculty advisor in spring term of their junior year to develop a plan for their senior experience.